 - Mind Rape: Both given and received.
 What he was forced to do to Donna continues to haunt him well into subsequent incarnations.

 - Morality Chain: It's outright stated that he needs his Companions in order not to act cruelly or give in to his god complex and become The Unfettered.
-Only Donna seems to realise this and (eventually) successfully fulfill this role by frequently asking What the Hell, Hero?.
+Only Donna seems to realise this and (eventually) successfully fulfil this role by frequently asking What the Hell, Hero?.

 - Mortality Phobia: Played with; this Doctor can be rather casual about actually dying, with many an attempted Heroic Sacrifice under his belt, but when it comes to regeneration and the resultant Death of Personality?
 He's absolutely terrified.
 His fear of facing his end has him run like hell from Ood Sigma's summons for as long as he can manage, and it eventually reaches the point that, in "The End of Time", he considers, however briefly, just leaving Wilf to die rather than save him and trigger a regeneration.
 The Doctor being the Doctor, he does it anyway, but he remains fearful up until the very moment he regenerates, ending this life tearful and afraid.